nathrodrigues/nathrodrigues/README.md

 ### Hi, Welcome 👋🏽

-I'm a computer engineering student and currently studying to become a front-end developer.
+I'm a computer engineering student and currently learning HTML, CSS and JavaScript.

 ##
 <div>